nicksavill/DEB_development/Week_by_week.md

 Weekly quiz topics: coding questions and plot interpretation

-### Week 4: Combining and subsetting data (and website scraping)
+### Week 4: Combining and subsetting data
 Concat, merge and join.  subsetting by rows, columns and logical opperations.
 Heirarchical structures.
-Video and notebook covering principals of merging dataset - inner and outer merges, keys.
+Principals of merging dataset - inner and outer merges, keys.
 Class 7 Several examples of downloading and combining data Class 8 Working with set questions from flavour leaders to download two datasets, combine them and plot a figure to answer a biological question.